Yuliaxis/-kernInt/README.md

 ## Data fusion

 MKL (Multiple Kernel Learning) is available through `KInt()` and `fuseData()`.
-The two return a fused kernel matrix, but the former needs an array as input while in the latter a list with the different data sources is needed.
+The two return a fused kernel matrix, but the use kernel matrices as input while in the latter a list with the different data sources is needed.

 `d <- list()`